blue-bell/forkglove-docs/docs/3-visualization/4-panels/plot.md

 ### Y-Axis

-Using [message path syntax](/docs/visualization/message-path-syntax), specify the path to the y-axis data you want to plot.
-Alternatively, enter a number to add a horizontal line at that value.
+Enter the field or slice of data you would like plotted on the y-axis using [message path syntax](/docs/visualization/message-path-syntax) as a **Series**.
+Entering a single number will create a horizontal line at that value.

-If you enter a message path that points to multiple values (e.g. `/some_topic/some_array[:].x`), the plot will display a scatter plot of points at each x-axis tick.
+If you enter a message path that points to multiple values (e.g. `/some_topic/some_array[:].x`), the plot will display multiple values each x-axis tick.

 Each series can be configured to display a descriptive label via the `Label` field in settings.